m-beau/NeuroPyxels/README.md

 ### Known installation issues

 - **cannot import numba.core hence cannot import npyx** <br/>
 Older versions of numba did not feature the .core submodule.
-You probably run a too old version of numba, vestigial from an old installation - make sure that you install npyx in a fresh conda environment si that happens to you, and eventually that numba is not installed in your root:
+If you get this error, you are probably running a too old version of numba.
+Make sure that you have installed npyx in a fresh conda environment if that happens to you.
+If you still get an error, check that numba is not installed in your root directory.

   ```# open new terminal
   pip uninstall numba